 If you’re currently employed, losing your license could also mean losing your job, robbing you from the opportunity to give you and your family a comfortable life.
 On top of that, you can also incur fines, and worst, suffer the penalty of imprisonment—sometimes lasting for years.
 That is why it is so important to fight back when you are charged with a DUI, even if the evidence against you is irrefutable.

 There are multiple defenses that may be available to you, including arguing that it was an illegal arrest or a faulty field sobriety test.
 The most important thing you can do after a DUI arrest (especially if your license suspension is on the line) is to contact a criminal defense attorney as soon as possible.
-Talking to an attorney right away could mean you have a chance at keeping your license.
+Talking to an attorney right away could help you avoid DUI convictions and license suspension.